nhsconnect/gpconnect/pages/development/development_fhir_api_guidance.md

 #### Cross Organisation Provenance & Audit Headers ####

-In order to meet auditing and provenance requirements (which are expected to be closely aligned with the IM1 requirements), clients SHALL provide an oAuth 2.0 Bearer token in the HTTP Authentication header (as outlined in [RFC 6749](http://tools.ietf.org/html/rfc6749)) in the form of a JSON Web Token (JWT) as defined in [RFC 7519](http://tools.ietf.org/html/rfc7519).
+In order to meet auditing and provenance requirements (which are expected to be closely aligned with the IM1 requirements), clients SHALL provide an oAuth 2.0 Bearer token in the HTTP Authorization header (as outlined in [RFC 6749](http://tools.ietf.org/html/rfc6749)) in the form of a JSON Web Token (JWT) as defined in [RFC 7519](http://tools.ietf.org/html/rfc7519).

-{% include tip.html content="We are using an open standard (i.e. JWT) to bundling together the provenance and audit data for ease of transport between the consumer and provider systems.
-It is important to note that these tokens (for GP Connect FoT) will not be centrally issued and are not signed or encrypted (i.e. are constructed of plain-text).
-Furthermore, there are JWT libraries available for most programming languages and they are simple to use." %}
+{% include tip.html content="We are using an open standard (i.e. JWT) to provide a container for the provenance and audit data for ease of transport between the consumer and provider systems.
+It is important to note that these tokens (for GP Connect FoT) will **not** be centrally issued and are not signed or encrypted (i.e. are constructed of plain-text).
+There are JWT libraries available for most programming languages simplify generation of this data in JWT format." %}

 Refer to [Integration - Cross Organisation Audit & Provenance](integration_cross_organisation_audit_and_provenance) for full details of the JWT claims that SHALL be used for passing audit and provenance details between systems.